top of page

 The Future of Life Ranch

 Life Ranch believes we need to look to the past to give direction for the future.
-We believe we find ourselves where we are in the foster care world because the church abdicated its responsibility.
-A responsibility is clearly stated throughout scripture, in that God’s heart is for the abandoned, the marginalized, and the lonely.
-Life Ranch sees the need for the church to take a background in the foster space and to once again accept the responsibility and live out one of the mandates clearly given in Scripture, found in the book of James, chapter one, verse 27: “Religion that is pure and undefiled before God the Father is this: to visit orphans in their affliction.”
+Our country (and state) has a substantial number of unplaced children(or short-term placements) because the church abdicated its responsibility years ago.
+Scripture shows us that God’s heart is for the abandoned, the marginalized, and the lonely.
+Life Ranch sees the need for the church to take up our God-given responsibility and live out the mandates clearly given in Scripture.

 bottom of page